The Moray Firth Dolphins are probably one of the biggest free visitor attractions

 dolphin sightings at Chanonry Point.

-There are also dolphin cruises operating from Inverness Harbour, Cromarty and Avoch.
+There are also wildlife and dolphin boats operating from Inverness Harbour, Cromarty

-The dolphin boat trips provide a great opportunity to see the Moray Firth Dolphins
+and Avoch.
+The dolphin boat trips provide a great opportunity to see the Moray Firth

-close up, as well as other marine life including seabirds and seals.
-For more information
+Dolphins close up, as well as other marine life including seabirds and seals.
+For

 After a few visits to Chanonry Point with his wife, Simon Jung put together this